Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Background and Notation

-In continuous action spaces, maximum of the action-value function over possible actions, i.e., $\mathrm{max}_{a}Q^{\pi}(s, a)$, is intractable.
-Therefore, a separate network that selects actions on the observed states is employed, called the actor network.
-The deep reinforcement learning algorithms that utilize actor networks are called actor-critic methods, and they enable to control of continuous systems through the employed actor network.
-In actor-critic algorithms, actor networks $\pi_{\phi}$ parameterized by $\phi$, are optimized by one-step gradient ascent over the policy gradient $\nabla_{\phi}J(\phi)$, where the loss for the actor networks are the Q-values of the selected actions estimated by the Q-network:
+In continuous action spaces, finding the optimal action that maximizes the Q-function, i.e., $\text{max}_{a}Q^{\pi}(s, a)$, is not feasible due to the infinite number of actions.
+To overcome this, actor-critic methods use a separate network, called the actor network (or policy network), that selects actions for the given states.
+The actor network $\pi_{\phi}$, parameterized by $\phi$, is optimized by a single-step gradient ascent on the policy gradient.
+The loss for the deterministic policies $J_{\text{det}}(\phi)$ is based on directly maximizing the Q-value estimate of the Q-network:

-For deterministic policies, the policy gradient is found through maximizing the Q-value of the given state-action pair, also known as the Deterministic Policy Gradient algorithm (DPG) \citep{dpg}.
-DPG \citep{dpg} computes the gradient of the deterministic policy as:

-In stochastic policy gradient, the log-derivative trick is used to compute the gradient over the expected cumulative reward:

-In off-policy deep reinforcement learning, the \textit{behavioral} policy of agents collects experiences and stores them into the experience replay buffer \citep{experience_replay} to use in updating their deep policies and Q-networks.
-As the agents progressively learn the environment and improve their policies, the distribution of the current policy may not match the distribution under the previously collected transitions, such as experiences collected in the initial time steps.
-In this case, those experiences are \textit{off-policy samples}, i.e., experiences gathered by other policies, and the ones collected by the current agent's policy are \textit{on-policy samples}.
-At every update step, the agent samples a batch of transitions through a sampling algorithm that may contain on- and off-policy samples: